Forge Building Company Logo

 Women Underrepresented in ConstructionWomen can take on any role in the construction industry.
 However, they are currently severely underrepresented in trade and executive positions.
 Just under 87% of women working in construction hold office positions, and only about 2.5% of tradespeople are women.
 Women also only make up about 14% of staff executive and 7% of line executive positions.

-Despite these troubling statistics, many organizations are making efforts to promote more women into leadership positions, and women working in the industry are inspiring younger generations to follow in their footsteps.
+Despite these troubling statistics, many organizations are trying to promote more women into leadership positions.
+Women working in the industry inspire younger generations to follow in their footsteps.

 Although women are still underrepresented in steel building companies, they are making significant progress as leaders in the industry.
-A substantial portion of women executives and construction managers entered those roles in the last five years, suggesting that companies have more recently promoted women to leadership roles.
+A substantial portion of women executives and construction managers entered those roles in the last five years.
+This suggests that companies have more recently promoted women to leadership roles.

-Today, 13% of construction firms are owned by women and 4% of new construction firms were launched by women in 2020.
-There was a 64% growth rate reported for construction firms with women owners from 2014 to 2019, and 9% of women-owned firms achieved revenues greater than $500,000.
+Today, 13% of construction firms are owned by women, and 4% of new construction firms were launched by women in 2020.
+From 2014 to 2019, construction firms with women owners experienced a 64% growth rate, and 9% of women-owned firms achieved revenues greater than $500,000.

 Learning Resources for Women in Construction

 To enter a field like construction, women must have access to resources that address their specific needs in the industry.
-Fortunately, companies and associations are increasing their efforts to promote women within their organizations and educate young women about the benefits of working in the industry.
+Fortunately, companies and associations are increasing their efforts to promote women within their organizations.
+They are educating young women about the benefits of working in the industry.

 Construction Courses.
-In certain parts of the U.S., construction companies collaborate with the local community to offer courses and boot camp programs for young girls and women interested in the industry.
+Construction companies in certain parts of the U.S. collaborate with the local community to offer courses and boot camp programs for young girls and women interested in the industry.
 Many cities also offer apprenticeship programs that strive to recruit women, prepare them for exams, and train them with job-specific skills.

 Construction Forums and Conferences.
-A number of conferences are held to celebrate and discuss the topic of women in construction.
+Several conferences are held to celebrate and discuss the topic of women in construction.
 These include:

 • The National Association of Women in Construction’s Annual Conference provides marketing and networking opportunities to help women who are new to the construction industry.